haveno-dex/haveno-docs/docs/users/getting_started.md

 Your seed phrase can restore your main Haveno wallet.

-However, the seed phrase does NOT backup critical application data like trade history, payment accounts, etc. To create a complete backup, you must backup your entire application data folder.
+However, the seed phrase is NOT a complete backup of all critical application data, like trade history, payment accounts, etc. To create a complete backup, you must backup your entire application folder.

 To view your seed phrase, navigate to **Account** > **Wallet seed**.